gcapes/git-course/_episodes/10-rebasing.md

 ```
 {:  .output}

-Having integrated the remote changed into our local branch, we can now push our local branch
+Having integrated the remote changes into our local branch, we can now push our local branch
 back to 'origin'.

 ```